 - Salt to taste

-- Dice onion and carrot, and mince garlic.
-Halve/slice the mushrooms.
-Dice the potatoes into about 3/4″ chunks.
+- Prepare the vegetables: Dice onion and carrot.
+Mince garlic.
+Slice mushrooms.
+Dice potatoes into about 3/4″ chunks.

-- In a large stockpot over medium heat, saute onion for 5 minutes.
+- In a stockpot over medium-high heat, sauté onion for 5 minutes.
+(I use 3 Tbsp. water/broth for no-oil-sauté method.)

 - Add potatoes, carrots, mushrooms, and dried thyme & parsley.
-Cook 4 more minutes.
-Add garlic, and cook 1 minute.
+Stir and sauté 3-4 more minutes.

-- Add broth, 3-4 cups of water (or more broth), and tamari.
+- Add broth and tamari.
 Increase heat and bring to a boil.

-- Once boiling, add lentils (rinsed) and reduce heat to a simmer.
-Simmer 35 minutes or until lentils are tender.
+- Once boiling, add lentils (rinsed).
+Cover and reduce heat to a simmer.
+Simmer 30 minutes or until lentils are tender.
+Add more broth/water if desired.

-- Stir in spinach during the last couple minutes of cooking.
+- Stir in roughly chopped spinach during the last couple minutes of cooking.
+Salt/pepper to taste or add more tamari.